 4/28/16 onsite meeting with Washington Department of Fish and Wildlife (WDFW), the City, and Environmental Engineering Consultant staff9/22/16 SEPA kickoff with WSDOT, the City, and Consultant staffApril 2019 SEPA issued and City of Sammamish Clearing and Grading Permit approved

-Sammamish Plateau Water is planning to replace approximately 800 feet of an existing 8-inch water main crossing North Fork Issaquah Creek.
-The 8-inch water main was a placeholder for a planned 16-inch transmission main that the District intended to complete when King County raised the road.
+Sammamish Plateau Water is planning to replace an existing 8-inch ductile iron water main crossing North Fork Issaquah Creek with 450 linear feet of 12-inch ductile iron pipe and 1,140 linear feet of 16-inch ductile iron pipe.
 Plans for the new 16-inch water main will be developed and bid separately by SPW.
 For additional information regarding the water utilities, please email SPW's project manager, Jackson Dove (email@example.com) or call him at (425) 392-6256.

 The project outreach efforts listed below are part of the City of Sammamish's commitment to engage and communicate with the public during the alternatives development and design phase of the Issaquah-Fall City Road Improvements Project.